 Reducing the burden of osteoarthritis-related disability through innovative biomechanics and outcomes research

-Our focus is on hip osteoarthritis from disease initiation through hip replacement, and life beyond.
+Our main focus is on osteoarthritis from disease initiation through joint replacement, and life beyond.

-In the Biomechanics and Clinical OutcomeS (BaCOS) Lab, we aim to characterize and explain the evolution of gait abnormalities throughout the hip osteoarthritis disease course; understand the relationship between gait biomechanics and clinical outcomes; and develop biomechanical assessments that can improve surgical and nonsurgical management strategies for hip osteoarthritis patients.
+In the Biomechanics and Clinical OutcomeS (BaCOS) Lab, we aim to characterize and explain the evolution of gait abnormalities throughout the osteoarthritis disease course; understand the relationship between biomechanics and patient-relevant outcomes; and develop biomechanical assessments that can improve surgical and nonsurgical management strategies for people with osteoarthritis.
+The outcomes that we are interested in range from pain, to physical activity, to falls, and more.

 Kharma Foucher is the recipient of the Orthopaedic Research Society 2021 Adele L. Boskey, PhD Award in recognition of her outstanding and sustained commitment to mentorship as well as her demonstrated track-record of an upward trajectory and impactful research program.